 Flag of the Faroe Islands

-The Representation of the Faroe Islands in London receives many requests from flag collectors.
-The Representation does not provide Faroese flags, interested collectors can contact commercial suppliers in the Faroe Islands, such as bookshops and souvenir shops.
+The Representation of the Faroe Islands in London receives many individual requests for some form of the Faroese flag.
+Unfortunately, the Representation is unable to respond to these requests, but interested collectors can contact commercial suppliers in the Faroe Islands, such as bookshops and souvenir shops.

 Read more about the history of the Faroese flag here.